 - you pay premiums for legal expenses insurance.

 - or you put some money aside for pension saving,

 And if you have any savings, the bank deducts the tax "at source"; you don't have to declare the dividends or interest.
 However, if you have savings with an overseas bank abroad, you must report the income.

 If you file in time, the tax bill will be sent to you a few months later, at the latest on 30 June 2023.
 You have two months to pay the bill; if the bill shows a reimbursement, that will come two months later as well.

 If you want to calculate how much tax you will have to pay, you can calculate the tax anonymously on Taxcalc.

 Taxes in corona times

-Self-employed workers could request a one-year deferral of the payment of their social security contributions for the first two quarters of 2020.
+Self-employed workers could request a one-year deferral of the payment of their social security contributions for 2021.
 They could also request a reduction of the quarterly social security contributions if they think that they will be earning substantially less.
-However, deferral does not mean waiver; the social security contributions will have to be paid.
+However, deferral does not mean a waiver; the social security contributions will have to be paid.